vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-best-decision-making.md

 tags:
   - money
 ---
-_Money is just a promise.
+> _Money is just a promise.
 It’s a social construct, it’s something we make up.
+If
-If banks can lend us money, it’s not because they have that money.
-It’s because we, the people, have given them the right to make up money.
-Well, if that is the situation, we have given them the right to make up money because we think it will help people have houses, it will help the economy grow.
-The economy isn’t growing, people don’t have houses, something went wrong.
+> banks can lend us money, it’s not because they have that money.
+It’s because
+> we, the people, have given them the right to make up money.
+Well, if that
+> is the situation, we have given them the right to make up money because
+> we think it will help people have houses, it will help the economy grow.
+The
+> economy isn’t growing, people don’t have houses, something went wrong.
-We can change that around because it really comes from us to begin with, so I think if democracy is to mean anything, it has to mean that everybody can weigh in on that process of deciding what kind of promises we make and what kind of promises we readjust when we have to do that._\
+> We can change that around because it really comes from us to begin with,
+> so I think if democracy is to mean anything, it has to mean that everybody
+> can weigh in on that process of deciding what kind of promises we make
+> and what kind of promises we readjust when we have to do that._

-— David Graeber, in Debt: the first 5000 years (2011)^4
+— David Graeber, in Debt: the first 5000 years (2011)<sup>4</sup>

 There are decisions made every day that change our lives – some we make individually, some we make as a society through our government.